CJThornburg/fetchRew/README.md

 ```bash
    docker build -t fetch-app .
 ```
-allow the docker container to be created.
+Allow time for the docker container to be created.

 When completed, can run the app by running: